- Synonyms: Benzenethiol; Mercaptobenzene; Thiophenol

 - Fairchild, E.J. and Stokinger, H.E.: Toxicologic studies on organic sulfur compounds.
 1. Acute toxicity of some aliphatic and aromatic thiols (mercaptans).
 AIHA J. 19: 171-189, 1958.

-method reference: OSHA Manual of Analytical Methods (OSHA PV2075)
+- method reference: OSHA Analytical Method (OSHA PV2075)

 ** All Trademarks are the property of their respective owners.